deployKF/website/content/guides/local-quickstart.md

 !!! question "What is deployKF?"

     deployKF builds world-class Data and Machine Learning Platforms on __any Kubernetes cluster__, in any cloud or environment.
+    Our vision is that anyone with Kubernetes experience can effortlessly build, maintain, and support a custom Data and ML Platform for their organization, without requiring specialized MLOps knowledge.

     For more details, see the [introduction](getting-started.md#about-deploykf) of the _Getting Started_ guide.

 !!! support "Do you offer commercial support?"